crdrisko/drychem/docs/CONTRIBUTING.md

 After submitting a pull request, members of the team will review your code.
 We will assign the request to an appropriate reviewer (if applicable).
 Any member of the community may participate in the review, but at least one member of the project team will ultimately approve the request.

 Often, multiple iterations or discussions will be needed to responding to feedback from reviewers.
 Try looking at [past pull requests](https://github.com/crdrisko/cpp-units/pulls?q=is%3Apr+is%3Aclosed) to see what the experience might be like.

 ## Contributor License Agreement

-Before we can review and accept a pull request from you, you'll need to sign a Contributor License Agreement (CLA).
-The CLA ensures that the community is free to use your contributions.
-Signing the CLA is a manual process, and you need to do it for each pull request made.
-This is done by checking the boxes in the [Pull Request Readiness Checklist of a Pull Request](https://github.com/crdrisko/cpp-units/blob/master/docs/PULL_REQUEST_TEMPLATE.md).
-Often, multiple iterations or discussions will be needed to responding to feedback from reviewers.
-Try looking at [past pull requests](https://github.com/crdrisko/common-utilities/pulls?q=is%3Apr+is%3Aclosed) to see what the experience might be like.

-## Contributor License Agreement